Industrial Experience option - Information for Employers

 How do the placements work for postgraduate (masters) students?

-From start to finish, a placement for a postgraduate must last for a minimum of 8 months and maximum of 11 months.
+From start to finish, a placement for a postgraduate must last for a minimum of 8 months and a maximum of 12 months.

 What are the particular benefits of employing an undergraduate student?